Nature Menu

 At its height hawthorn blossom can look like dollops of ice cream, and as it goes over it can sometimes turn a pretty shade of pink.
 The traditional saying "Ne'er cast a clout till May be out" (usually interpreted as "do not remove clothing [ie expect warmer weather] until the end of May") may in fact refer to the appearance of hawthorn blossom, which does often mark the start of gentler weather.

-The enormous candle-like flower spikes of horse chestnuts are at their best in early May, having started to come out in late April.
-They usually fade by the second or third week, though in 2015, 2016, 2019 and 2023 they lasted into the fourth week (having not come out till the second week in 2015, 2016 and in many places 2023), while in 2021 they did not come out until the third week and lasted till the first week of June.
+The enormous candle-like flower spikes of horse chestnuts are often at their best in early May, having started to come out in late April, though in 2015, 2016 and in many places in 2023 they did not come out till the second week of the month.
+In those years they lasted till the end of the month, and the same was true in 2019 and 2025: otherwise they fade sometime in the third week.
+In 2021 they did not come out until the third week and lasted till the first week of June.

-Bird cherry - not very common in the south east - is usually still at its best in the first week of May, putting out very attractive white flower spikes.
+Bird cherry - not very common in the south east - is usually at its best in the first week of May, sporting very attractive white flower spikes.
+But these fade in the second week.
 The much more common cherry laurel generally flowers in April, but lasted into the first week of May in 2021, while in 2010 it did not start to flower until the start of May and lasted a week to ten days or so.

 Holly puts out clusters of tiny white flowers, if it has not already done so in late April.
 There are both female and male ones, lasting a couple of weeks and so usually over by mid May (though in 2015, 2016 and 2021 the flowers did not start until then, while in 2023 it varied between the second and third week).